GerHobbelt/lmdb-safe/README.md

 than once**, not even from other threads, not even when using a different LMDB handle.  `getMDBEnv` keeps a registry of LMDB environments, keyed to the exact inode & flags.
-If another part of your process requests access to the same inode, it will get the same environment. `MDBEnv` is threadsafe.
+If another part of your process requests access to the same inode, it will get the same environment. `MDBEnv` is thread-safe.

 On the second line, a database is opened within our environment.
 The semantics of opening or creating a database within LMDB are tricky.
 With